stratapp/stratapp-website/contact.md

 ##### We run fortnightly CxO Events in Brisbane and Sydney, and weekly Video Calls most Fridays for international time zones.

-##### We look forward to sharing the #stratapp journey with you, the world's first B2B SaaS to bring together strategy, execution and collaboration in one app.
+##### #stratapp is the world's first B2B SaaS product to bring together strategy, execution and collaboration in one app.
+We look forward to sharing our journey with you and collaborating on our strategic roadmap.